hamidfzm/ra-language-farsi/README.md

 ```

 ## RTL
-Material UI is already supprting RTL, so we can add its support to react admin using these 2 steps:
+Material UI is already supprting RTL, so we can add its support to React Admin using these 2 steps:

-1. Change **dir** property to **rtl** in your root elements (like body).
-You can also connect this property to redux.
+1. Change `dir` property to `rtl` in your root elements (like body).

-*public/index.html*
+Using HTML (*public/index.html*):
 ```html
 <body>
 <noscript>